-I love this sugar dough (pâte sucrée) because it is so versatile and easy to use.
+I love this Sugar Crust (pâte sucrée) because it is so versatile and easy to use.
 You can roll it out quickly to make a pie crust or cookies.
-If you have a little more time, buy yourself a mini tart pan and use this dough to make tartlets and fill them with lemon curd.
+If you have a little more time, buy yourself a mini tart pan and use this Sugar Crust dough to make tartlets and fill them with lemon curd.
 Your guests won’t believe you made them yourself!

 Prep time: 5 minutes

 Note: Double the recipe for a two crust (lattice or plain) pie in a 10″-11″ pie dish.
 Any leftover dough can be made into cookies!

 - 9-10 Inch Crust or 30 tartlettes (8-10 Servings)

 - 1/2 cup Non-dairy Margarine chilled

 - 1 Large Egg Yolk Beaten with 3 Tablespoons Cold Water

 - 1 small lemon Optional: I add zest if I'm making lemon tarts

 - Cookie Sheet lined with baking parchment